uDomkop/china/README.md

 Please define the following: "China";

 - China is a Country.
-- Its a people. //Han Chinese‽
+- Its peoples.
+ - Mostly Han Chinese.
+ - Languages

-Of the Han Chinese most speak x.
+  - Of the Han Chinese most speak x.

 //--
 Ask your AI to answer these questions: